drclongstaff/simple_clotting/README.md

 # simple_clotting
-A Shiny app to analyse data from clotting profiles in microtitre plate format.
+A simple Shiny app to analyse data from clotting profiles in microtitre plate format.
-Links to help files and Youtube videos are provided in the app